- Materials & Industrial Technology

 Jon has renovated nearly a thousand bars and restaurants over his thirty years of experience.
 I'm not sure if Jon has any manufacturing experience but his techniques are very similar to the Lean Principle techniques used in the manufacturing industry.
 Jon and his staff of Culinary Experts and Mixologists put those same principles to use every week on “Bar Rescue” when they give failing bars an extreme makeover.

-Sunday evenings on Spike TV, I watch the reality program "Bar Rescue" for ideals on how to implement Lean manufacturing principles on a manufacturing shop floor.
-Jon and his colleagues rescue bars and restaurants from financial ruin by transforming all their wasted efforts and processes and create a productive and profitable establishments.
+This Paramount Network series "Bar Rescue" shows how to use Lean and Continuous Improvement methods found in todays manufacturing centers to renovate a failing bar.
+Jon and his colleagues rescue bars and restaurants from financial ruin by transforming all their wasted efforts and processes into a productive and profitable establishments.
 Transforming a bar is lot more entertaining than bringing a manufacturing plant back into profit but the techniques can be surprisingly similar.

 Gemba = The Real Place